sayjeyhi/presentation-web-containers/slides.md

 </div></div>

 <!--
+JS engine is really good at memory managment!

+Not really good maybe :D

 There is a guy standing between our app and memory called JS Engine.

 He is a bit transparent and don't notice him managing the memory for us, because he is kind to us (current thread)